-If the student chooses to use a clinical site with which The University has a Clinical Agency Agreement in place, the student must submit preceptor planning request forms at least 6 weeks prior to the first day of the semester during which they intend to use the preceptor.
+If the student chooses to use a clinical site with which The University has a Clinical Agency Agreement in place, the student must submit preceptor planning request forms at least 6 weeks prior to the first day of the upcoming semester during which they intend to use the preceptor.
 If the student chooses to use a clinical site with which The University does not have an existing Clinical Agency Agreement in place, the student must submit preceptor planning request forms at least 12 weeks prior to the first day of the semester during which they intend to use the preceptor.
 This time is needed to ensure that The University of Mobile School of Nursing can secure a Clinical Agency Agreement with the healthcare institution if one does not currently exist.
 The process can be time intensive due to each party will have an attorney review and may take several reviews before terms of the agreement are finalized.

 A Clinical Agency Agreement must be signed and on file at The University of Mobile School of Nursing prior to any clinical activity.
 This agreement must be in place for each clinical site, where hands-on care is provided, no matter how many hours will be completed at the site.
+Any hours performed before the agreement has been finalized will not count toward your clinical hour requirement.
+Furthermore, attending a clinical prior to the finalizing of an affiliation agreement will result in disciplinary action.